 Karpatho-Ukraine (East of Slovakia)

-Four Komitats (Main city was Munkatsch, in Hungarian: Munkacs)
+Four Komitats (the main city was Munkatsch, in Hungarian: Munkacs)